THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 It was the devil who invented sin.
 It was the devil who pioneered disobedience or rebellion against God.
 It was the devil who brought sin into the earth and introduced it to the first man on earth (Isa.
 14:12-14).

 Therefore, every sinner is a child of the devil; for the devil is the father, author, source, or originator of sin.

-The Lord Jesus revealed this truth to the unbelieving Jews.
+The Lord Jesus confronted the unbelieving Jews with this truth.

 Apostle John also presents this truth.

 10 In this the children of God and the children of the devil are manifest: Whoever does not practice righteousness is not of God, nor is he who does not love his brother.

 Until you believe in, confess, and surrender to Jesus Christ as your Lord and Saviour you remain a slave of sin, a child and captive of Satan, and by nature a child of wrath (John 8:34, Acts 13:10, Matt.
 13:38, Eph.
 2:3).